mpm-tu-berlin/eflips-model/README.md

 ### Installation

-Releases of the package will be made available on [https://pypi.org/](https://pypi.org/project/eflips-db/).
-As such, it is installable with `pip install eflips-db`.
+Releases of the package will be made available on [https://pypi.org/](https://pypi.org/project/eflips-model/).
+As such, it is installable with `pip install eflips-model`.
 However, it should be used by including it in other packages as a dependency.
 The versioning scheme is [semantic versioning](https://semver.org/).
 This means that:

 - patch releases (e.g. `1.0.0` to `1.0.1`) are backwards compatible bug fixes, without schama changes
 - minor releases (e.g. `1.0.0` to `1.1.0`) are backwards compatible feature additions, with the schema changes being optional